 With Mardi Gras fast approaching, I’ve found myself once again explaining to non New Orleanians how all of this works, especially as a parent.

-It had occurred to me before, but not so much until recently, that we really are oddballs.
+It had occurred to me before, but not so much until recently, that we really are oddballs in New Orleans.
 For two weeks a year, we throw caution to the wind, which usually doesn’t go hand in hand with successful parenting.
 And yet, we manage to make it seem normal.
 At least that’s what we tell ourselves.

-But really, things that are totally normal here would send others into a complete tizzy.
+But really, things that are totally normal here in New Orleans would send others into a complete tizzy.

 We allow them to subsist on cinnamon pastries and fast food for nearly two weeks straight.
 Popeye’s mashed potatoes totally count as real vegetables.